 Commercial electricity rates are different from residential electricity rates.
 The electricity consumption of a business is higher than that of a home, and the rates and structure of commercial plans are different as well.
 The electricity rate for a commercial property is calculated in a few ways:

 The cost of commercial electricity varies by state.
-However, there are some common factors that can impact your electricity rates:
+However, some common factors can impact your electricity rates:

 Commercial electricity rates can vary widely by state.
 Here’s a breakdown of commercial electricity rates by state: